-The C-band OU-PRIME radar observations ($Z'{\rm H}$, $Z'{\rm DR}$, $K{\rm DP}$, and SNR) are shown in Fig. 6.
+The C-band OU-PRIME radar observations (Z'H) , Z'{DR} , K{DP} , and SNR) are shown in Fig. 6.
 The SNR is generally higher in the southwest region (closer to the radar) of the image while lower in other regions.
-The $Z'{\rm DR}$ and $K{\rm DP}$ are apparently noisier in the lower SNR region, where the data quality of $Z'{\rm H}$, $Z'{\rm DR}$, and $K{\rm DP}$ are certainly lower.
+The $Z'{\rm DR}$ and $K{\rm DP}$ are apparently noisier in the lower SNR region, where the data quality of Z'H , Z'{DR} , and K{DP} is certainly lower.
 For example, the southeast, northwest and west regions of $K{\rm DP}$ image show unreasonable values, attributed to low SNRs.
-Using a constant background (e.g., $N_0^=3$; $\Lambda=5$) in the variational retrieval, the result is not satisfactory, as shown in Fig. 7 with the retrieved $Z{\rm H}$.
-The retrieved $Z{\rm H}$ only catches the major feature of the storm and the attenuation is apparently over-corrected in some parts of southwest region.
+Using a constant background (e.g., $N_0^ = 3$; $\Lambda = 5$) in the variational retrieval, the result is not satisfactory, as shown in Fig. 7 with the retrieved Z_H .
+The retrieved Z_H only catches the major feature of the storm and the attenuation is apparently overcorrected in some parts of southwest region.
 This result can be explained as follows.
 The corrections to attenuation at different range gates of the same radar radial are interdependent.
 The unreliable observations in a region would affect the retrieval not only in this region but also in other regions.
 Additional information is therefore required to compensate the uncertainty in unreliable observations.

-In the current study we take advantage of the S-band NEXRAD radar observations, which are additional observations/data sources, to assist the retrieval.
-Figure 8 shows the reflectivity of NEXRAD KTLX located at central Oklahoma.
+In the current study we take advantage of the S-band NEXRAD radar observations, which are additional observations-data sources, to assist the retrieval.
+Figure 8 shows the reflectivity of NEXRAD KTLX located in central Oklahoma.
 The speckles on this image indicate bad data there.
 Despite these bad data points, the integration of KTLX radar reflectivity into the retrieval scheme could improve the retrieval in Fig. 7.
 It is worth noting that the KTLX is the single-polarization radar.
-Dualpolarization information is provided by the PRD of OU-PRIME.
+Dual-polarization information is provided by the PRD of OU-PRIME.
 To verify the retrieval, independent polarimetric S-band KOUN radar observations are used.
-The retrieval analyzes a 120 km by 120 km region (601 by 601 grids with a space of 200 meters) and assumes observation errors to be 2 dB, 0.2 dB, and 0.2° /km for $Z'{\rm H}$, $Z'{\rm DR}$, and $K{\rm DP}$, respectively.
+The retrieval analyzes a 120 km \times 120 km region $(601 \times 601 \text{ grids with a space of } 200 \text{ m})$ and assumes observation errors to be 2 and 0.2 dB and 0.2° km-1 for Z'H , Z'{DR} , and K{DP} , respectively.
 The decorrelation length r_L is assumed to be 4 km.
 The KTLX radar reflectivity is used to derive the background state vector, which assumes a Marshall-Palmer DSD model.
-The normalized background error is assumed to be 4, i.e., 4 times as large as the observation error.
+The normalized background error is assumed to be 4, that is, 4 times as large as the observation error.

 Figure 9 shows the comparison between the retrieval and KOUN observations.
-To make a fair comparison, KOUN observations have been converted into the C-band results using DSD retrieval described in Section 3a.
+To make a fair comparison, KOUN observations have been converted into the C-band results using DSD retrieval described in section 3a.
 As Fig. 9 shows, KOUN has a lower sensitivity than OU-PRIME and its effective precipitation region is not as large as in the retrieval results.
 The retrieval results generally have a good match with KOUN observations, capturing the detailed structures of precipitation, except that the retrieved Z{DR} has lower values in some regions.
-The smoother Z{DR} in the retrieval implies a balance among the factors such as data quality, error assumption, observation and background.
+The smoother Z{DR} in the retrieval implies a balance among the factors such as data quality, error assumption, observation, and background.
 As shown in Fig. 9, although we do not know the real error structure of data exactly, the proposed retrieval algorithm still performs well for the real data application in this example.